 The new Web-enabled offerings include a Download Center and U-Shop, which will help Universal “explore the promise of digitally distributed scenarios and infusing movie content with e-commerce and social media capabilities,” the studio said.

 The U-Shop is an online store that will launch with the release of “Evan Almighty” on HD DVD.
 By accessing U-Shop during movie playback, consumers will find online purchase options related to the movie — including featured fashions and movie-themed collectables.

 The download center will let viewers scroll over stills of interactive experiences that are already released on HD DVD.
 Viewers will be able to download exclusive trailers, content and games to their HD DVD player.
 Consumers can also sign up for newsletters, sweepstakes and partner offers.

 Users can also learn how create a Best Buddies list and collect and send movie clips to friends.
 Users will register their best buddies, whose names will be uploaded to the server, and be accessible through the player.
 Buddy lists can be managed through the player or the PC to build connected communities.

-In addition to title-centric experiences, a new Web site, www.UniversalHiDef.com, will serve provide an online destination for PC-based interaction, enabling cross-platform consumer engagement with additional content, fan communities and other features.
+In addition to title-centric experiences, a new Web site, (www.UniversalHiDef.com) will provide an online destination for PC-based interaction, enabling cross platform consumer engagement with additional content, fan communities and other features.